metsean/metsean.github.io/_posts/2019-7-8-Metsean.md

 ## Obtaining Data

 The project runs on an AWS-ec2 t2.micro Ubuntu virtual machine.
 A number of Python scripts run automatically as chron jobs every day and scrape the forecast data for all available days from the different forecasters websites.
 For some of the providers there is a public API that makes the forecast data easily obtainable.
-The Metservice data was the hardest to get and I needed to resort to parsing the html of the site to extract the relevant data.
+The Metservice data was the hardest to extract and required direct parsing of the html.

 The forecasts need to be judged against what the weather actually was.
-For this the observed weather at a number of different meteorological stations in each region was scraped from the the Metservice forecast pages.
+To allow for this comparison the observed weather at a number of different meteorological stations in each region was also recorded.
+This was scraped from the the Metservice forecast pages.

 All of the forecast and observation data was logged into an AWS RDS database.
-This data collection phase has been running for over a year now and there is a nice size data set ready for some analysis.
+This data collection phase has been running since mid 2018 and there is a nice size data set ready for some analysis.

 ## Data Analysis